 Fill in spaces with flowers, comfrey, daisies, herbs and love.

 Dec and Jan:

-- Mulch vegetable garden well, preferably with old hay
+- Mulch vegetable garden well, preferably with old hay or old silage.

 - Mulch fruit trees well, preferably with bark chips